 As asset inspection data is collected, Transmission Owner personnel review the information, along with other relevant data regarding the asset, such as maintenance history, obsolescence, etc. Data indicating problematic assets is compared to industry standards and guidelines, as well as company policies.
-The results of these analyses provide an initial evaluation regarding whether or not an asset condition project is required to address the identified issues.
+The results of these analyses provide an initial evaluation regarding whether or not an asset condition project is required to address the identified issues and the urgency of the project.
 If so, the Transmission Owner conducts further investigations, proceeding with initial scoping and budgeting for the potential asset condition project.